With China Tourist Visa Resumed,

 After seeing this, you can actually visualize the history and feel the time passing.

-Attractions nearby Xiangxiong Kingdom
+Tourist Attractions Nearby Xiangxiong Kingdom

 Question Summary*